 Peck and Bacall have always been known for their dramatic performances in stark melodramas.
 In the 1940s, when both artists’ careers first flourished, they participated in projects that took advantage of their strong personalities.
 Considering both actors’ filmographies, it is a bit shocking to see them working for laughs in Vicente Minnelli’s goofy romantic comedy Designing Woman.

 Despite a natural tendency of accepting these two actors only in dramatic roles, I must say that they succeed in this curious change of pace.
-Playing incompatible lovers that get married after knowing each other for just a few days, Peck and Bacall are quite amusing in the type of roles typically associated with Lucille Ball and Bob Hope, Doris Day and Rock Hudson, or Spencer Tracy and Katherine Hepburn (in fact, Designing Woman, written by George Wells, shares lots of things with Woman of the Year, the classic 1942 Tracy-Hepburn comedy).
+Playing incompatible lovers that get married after knowing each other for just a few days, Peck and Bacall are quite amusing in the type of roles typically associated with Spencer Tracy and Katherine Hepburn — in fact, Designing Woman, written by George Wells, shares lots of things with the Tracy-Hepburn comedy Woman of the Year.

 Peck, in particular, looks so out of his element that when he bursts into slapstick you can’t help but laugh precisely because it is weird to see him do funny faces.
 Peck displays a surprisingly good amount of charm and perfect comic timing.

 The film is a cute show that doesn’t hesitate in making fun of such sacred American institutions as marriage, fashions, and sports.
 Being an older title, sexism rears its ugly head, but this is something to be expected from a ’50s comedy.
 I also thought that the movie was a bit long and some of the subplots were totally unnecessary.
 The film is at its best when focused on Peck and Bacall.